King's Own (1st Staffordshire) Militia: 3rd (Reserve) Battalion

 The 3rd Bn was embodied at Whittington Barracks on the outbreak of World War I on 4 August 1914 under the command of Lt-Col G. Jones Mytton, who had been CO since 8 March 1911.
 It then proceeded to its war station at Plymouth.
-While there it probably assisted in the formation of 10th (Reserve) Battalion, South Staffs, from Kitchener's Army volunteers.
+While there it formed the 10th (Reserve) Bn to provide reinforcements for Kitchener's Army units of the South Staffs (see below).
 In May 1915 the 3rd Bn moved to Sunderland, and by November 1916 it was at Forest Hall, Newcastle upon Tyne, where it stayed for the remainder of the war in the Tyne Garrison.
 As well as its defence responsibilities, the battalion's role was to train and form drafts of reservists, special reservists, recruits and returning wounded for the two regular battalions of the South Staffs serving with the British Expeditionary Force (BEF) on the Western Front and in Italy.
 Thousands of reinforcements for these battalions would have passed through the 3rd Bn.
 It was finally disembodied on 15 August 1919, when its remaining personnel were posted to the 2nd Bn.